lammps/lammps/doc/src/bond_coeff.rst

 Bond coefficients can also be set in the data file read by the :doc:`read_data <read_data>` command or in a restart file.

 N can be specified in one of several ways.
 An explicit numeric value can be used, as in the first example above.
-Or N can be a :doc:`type label <labelmap>`.
+Or N can be a type label, which is an alphanumeric string defined by the :doc:`labelmap
+<labelmap>` command or in a section of a data file read by the
+:doc:`read_data <read_data>` command.

 For numeric values only, a wild-card asterisk can be used to set the coefficients for multiple bond types.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
 If N = the number of bond types, then an